JMBM27/MigrationEFCore/MigrationAndSeeds/README.md

 # Structure folder (Clean architecture)
-Each project has clear responsibilities, the UI Layer should interact with the ApplicationCore and the the ApplicationCore with the Insfrastructure layer if the UI Layer needs interact with the Infrastructura (an example is seed the database in the startup) should interact with interfaces defined in the ApplicationCore layer.
+Each project has clear responsibilities, the UI Layer should interact with the ApplicationCore and the the ApplicationCore with the Insfrastructure layer.

     1. ApplicationCore
         This layer hold the business layer (entities, services, interfaces, dtos and others).